tchaik/tchaik/README.md

     $ npm install
     $ NODE_ENV=development gulp

-Alternative, if you want the JS and CSS to be recompiled as you change the source files:
+Alternative, if you want the JS and CSS to be recompiled, and have the browser refreshed as you change the source files:

-    $ NODE_ENV=development gulp watch
+    $ WS_URL="ws://localhost:8080/socket" NODE_ENV=development gulp serve

 Now you can start Tchaik.
 For the moment this means first moving to the cmd/tchaik directory: